tarunaaggarwal/bwg-s19/README.md

 <span style="color:blue; font-size:1.5em;"> **PC Users** </span>

-1. Please follow the instruction in [this online tutorial](https://www.youtube.com/watch?v=DDjSjC4SAYM) with a couple of caveats
+1. Please follow the instructions in [this online tutorial](https://www.youtube.com/watch?v=DDjSjC4SAYM) with a couple of caveats

 	a.
 You do not need to `mkdir` an `~/.ssh` directory because it should already.
 In case it is not, only then make it and follow the instructions in the video.

 	b.
 You do not need to change the port 22.

 2. Remember that under the `hostname`, you have to type `pod-login1.cnsi.ucsb.edu`.
 The dude in the video types an IP address.